About Rain Coast Dogs

 In the summer of 2013, I founded Rain City Dogs.
 With my years of experience in both dog training and walking, I was able to create a business that stood for leadership, compassion, honesty and integrity.
 For 7 years, I built a loyal clientele and an exceptional reputation within the Vancouver dog community.
 With the sun setting on my time living in Vancouver, and plans already set in place to move up here in 2021, I was halfway through training my Padawan in the ways of

 the jedi Compassion based, mentally engaging dog walking when Spring of 2020 hit.
-So here we are, I’m settled into coast life, and ready to start again, knowing that what I have to offer has, and will continue to change the lives of dogs and their people with compassion and understanding, exercise, and trust.
+So here we are, I’m settled into coast life, knowing that what I have to offer has, and will continue to change the lives of dogs and their people with compassion and understanding, exercise, and trust.